 “Held captive” is the Greek verb G5432 ἐφρουρούμεθα/ ephrouroumetha and is in the Passive Voice.
 Therefore, according to Thayer’s Greek Lexicon, it means: “to protect by guarding; kept in ward; to keep.

 “Imprisoned” is the Greek verb G4788, συνκλειόμενοι/synkleiomenoi, and is also in the Passive Voice.
 Thayer’s Greek Lexicon states the mean: “to enclose completely”, “under the power of, subjected to, i.e. declared them to be subject”.
 This is in perfect harmony with the words “under the law” which immediately precedes it.
 “Under” the law means “subject to the power of” the law; please see the blog “Subject to the Power of the Law”.

-The word “until” is not even in the Greek at all, it has been added by men.
-The actual word is G1519 εἰς/eis and according Thayer’s Greek Lexicon means: “in”, “into”, “towards” that we might the more readily embrace the faith when its time should come, Gal.
-3:23.
+The word “until” is not even in the Greek at all!
+It has been added by men.
+The actual word is G1519 εἰς/eis and according Thayer’s Greek Lexicon means: “in”, “into”, “towards” that we might the more readily embrace the faith when its time should come, (specifically as it means in Galatians 3:23.

 A better translation of verse 23 that is truer to the Greek would be ~ “Now before faith came we were guarded under the law, subjected to its power into the about to be revealed faith”.